aka: Time Storm

 - Chaos, who is trying to destroy all of existence, considers a Time Crash to be an acceptable way to get the job done.

-- There was a recent arc in Irregular Webcomic! in which every plot thread created a time paradox at once and the universe was destroyed as a result.
+- There was an arc in Irregular Webcomic! in which every plot thread created a time paradox at once and the universe was destroyed as a result.

 - Followed by an entire arc of black black panels, and an entire arc of everyone hanging out in the afterlife.